NSHAVER1/DDS-Case_Study1/QAProcess.md

 - [ ] GitHub Items
   - [ ] Is it able to get from GitHub on a virgin machine and build? nshaver: need an empty data directory on github so the files have somewhere to go
   - [ ] Will it run on a Mac or PC without modifications?
+  nshaver: File does not properly keep the .md file.
+Need to change top section of rmd file to keep the md file and upload all of the files created when you knit it.
 - [ ] Readme file
 	- [ ] spelling and grammar
 	- [ ] session info captured